antobarbero/movies_API/README.md

 ```

-3. install the project requirements (with the virtual enviroment activated)
+3. install the project requirements (with the virtual environment activated)

 ```
 $ pip install -r requirements.txt